Giving back 30,000 care hours a year to the NHS

 We've all had this experience: you arrive at work, power up your computer and enter your authentication details.
 Then you go and put the kettle on - because you know the authentication process is going to take its time.

 Annoying for the individual, those minutes waiting for access to applications soon add up across an organisation.
 In a hospital or care home, they represent hundreds of hours that could otherwise be spent looking after patients and service users.

 Since Mastek was involved helping NHS Digital overhaul its identity and access management (IAM) system, a slick authentication process for clinicians is giving 30,000 care hours a year back to England's national health and care service.

 The main reason for choosing Mastek was the cultural fit and the fact that NHS Digital simply thought: we can do business with you guys."

 Adam Lewis, Head of Identity and Access Management, NHS Digital

-A Department of Health (DoH) arm's-lenght body, NHS Digital is the national provider of information, data and IT systems to commissioners, analysts and clinicians in the health and social care service.
+A Department of Health (DoH) arm's-length body, NHS Digital is the national provider of information, data and IT systems to commissioners, analysts and clinicians in the health and social care service.

 Critical systems in safe hands